-If the vehicle is left in P (Park) while running and the Remote Keyless Entry (RKE) transmitter is outside the vehicle, the vehicle will turn off after one hour.
+If the vehicle is left in P (Park) while running and the Remote Keyless Entry (RKE) transmitter is outside the vehicle, the vehicle will turn off after two and one-half (21⁄2) hours.

-If the vehicle is left in P (Park) while running and the RKE transmitter is inside, the vehicle will run for two hours.
-At the end of the second hour, the vehicle will turn off.
+If the vehicle is left in P (Park) while running and the RKE transmitter is inside, the vehicle will run for five hours.
+At the end of the fifth hour, the vehicle will turn off.